-As a baby planner, I have loved and recommended Nook Sleep mattresses over the years especially this one, the Pebble Pure Crib Mattress, because it’s 100% organic and supremely breathable.
-The core of the mattress is made from certified organic coconut coir that is both naturally anti-microbial and liquid resistant.
+As a baby planner, I have loved and recommended Nook Sleep mattresses over the years, especially the Pebble Pure Crib Mattress, because it’s 100% organic and supremely breathable.
+The mattress’s core is made from certified organic coconut coir that is naturally anti-microbial and liquid resistant.
 They use hypoallergenic, chemical-free materials to keep our little ones itch-free and breathing easy.
 Not only that, this all-in-one sleep system includes a mattress core and a removable, washable cover.
 No accessory mattress pad or sheets are required or recommended.
-Love!
+Love!Buy Now

-I thought that this classic dream blanket and this silk soft stroller blanket worked perfectly for our ocean inspired nursery theme, as well as this silky soft sleeping bag.
-I’m a big fan of aden + anais’ products because the breathability of the muslin material they use with the luxurious softness of viscose made from bamboo is like butter on baby.
+I thought this classic dream blanket and silk soft stroller blanket worked perfectly for our ocean-inspired nursery theme and this silky soft sleeping bag.
+I’m a big fan of aden + anais’ products because the breathability of the muslin material they use with the luxurious softness of viscose made from bamboo is like butter on your baby.Buy Now

 Now moving on to the diaper station!
 I immediately fell in love with this dresser and changing station from PBK.
 I also knew that this tan Keekaroo changing pad would go well with it.
 We love them all!

 It also offers the convenience and value of utilizing any standard trash bag or reusable cloth liner.
 You don’t have to keep buying a certain type of diaper pail trash bag for your diaper pail.
-Just use one of your kitchen trash bags and you’re good to go!
-This feature makes it one of the easiest disposal systems to load, use, empty and clean.
-It also includes a child-proof lock and is available in 13 different colors and 5 patterns.
+Use one of your kitchen trash bags, and you’re ready!
+This feature makes it one of the easiest disposal systems to load, use, empty, and clean.
+It also includes a child-proof lock and is available in 13 colors and 5 patterns.
 Again, I couldn’t say no to this mint pail.
-It really is exactly what I was looking for — style and great functionality.
+It is exactly what I was looking for — style and great functionality.

 I really like the Ubbi wipe dispenser that we have for several reasons.
-First, it makes sure that I will only be pulling out one wipe at a time when changing baby.
+First, it ensures that I will only pull out one wipe at a time when changing baby.
 I don’t want to be wasteful and pull out more than necessary.
 Secondly, it’s built to store a standard pack of wipes, including cloth wipes!
-So whether you plan to use disposable or cloth this wipe dispenser is for you.
-And third, it has non–skid feet and a rubber seal that keeps the wipes fresh and moist, as well as a clear window that allows the user to monitor the quantity of wipes left.
+So whether you plan to use disposable or cloth, this wipe dispenser is for you.
+And third, it has non–skid feet, a rubber seal that keeps the wipes fresh and moist, and a clear window that allows the user to monitor the quantity of wipes left.Buy Now

 Across from the crib is my pull out couch.
 I’ve had this couch since college and knew this would be great to use in our son’s room.
 It’ll be where you will find me breastfeeding or potentially dozing off once baby boy is cozy in his crib.

-For storage I found this adorable blowfish basket.
+For storage, I found this adorable blowfish basket.
 Also, a good bookshelf is nice to have for easy and convenient organization and storage.

 Now if you want a peek into our son’s bathroom, here is what we’ve done. 🙂